apache/flink/docs/content/docs/dev/configuration/advanced.md

 -`flink-table-runtime-{{< version >}}.jar` containing the runtime -`flink-table-planner-loader-{{< version >}}.jar` containing the query planner

-When using formats and connectors with the Scala API, you need to either download and manually include the JARs in the `/lib` folder (recommended), or you need to shade them in the uber JAR of your Flink SQL Jobs.
+When using formats and connectors with the Flink Scala API, you need to either download and manually include the JARs in the `/lib` folder (recommended), or you need to shade them in the uber JAR of your Flink SQL Jobs.

 For more details, check out [Connect to External Systems]({{< ref "docs/connectors/table/overview" >}}).